Orange Collective

 OpenAI's footprint.
 Sam Altman has publicly said India is now OpenAI's second-largest market — and could become the largest — with ChatGPT usage tripling year-over-year.
 OpenAI is opening a New Delhi office and has launched a low-cost India plan, both accelerating enterprise readiness for generative AI.[4]
 [5] [6]

-Voice as the canonical first wedge. a16z's 2025 voice-agents update names contact centers, BPO, and recruiting as the highest-WTP categories — the segments where companies will pay the most, fastest, for production-quality voice agents.[3]
+Voice is where production AI gets bought first. a16z's 2025 voice-agents update names contact centers, BPO, and recruiting as the highest-WTP categories — the segments paying the most, fastest, for production voice agents.[3]
+Industry trackers now size the voice AI agents market at ~$2.4B in 2024, growing toward ~$47.5B by 2034 (34.8% CAGR).[25]

 Call centers and BPO are the earliest high-WTP categories for production voice agents — the place where labor-replacement ROI is most obvious and AI deployment ramps fastest.